dagartga/dagartga.github.io/_posts/2024-03-21-parkinsons-classification.md

 10. **P08603** - Complement Factor H
     - Glycoprotein that plays an essential role in maintaining a well-balanced immune response.

+### UPDRS 1 Summary
-**Summary:** Three proteins/peptides are involved in RNA splicing, two are involved in immunoglobulin structure, two are involved in immune response, one in actin formation, one in lipase and one in neuroendocrine activity.
+Three proteins/peptides are involved in RNA splicing, two are involved in immunoglobulin structure, two are involved in immune response, one in actin formation, one in lipase and one in neuroendocrine activity.

 <br>